nonbunrah/secondProject/README.md

 		"end_date_traveled":  "10/03/02"
 	}
  ```
+<b> POST /api/people/ </b>
 POST Request will let you create a new record that relates a person to a place they visited and an ID will also automatically be created via row ID

-<b> POST /api/people/ </b>
 ```
+Input:

 	{
         "people_ID": insert integer,
         "location_ID": insert integer,